 To request assistance in completing this form please contact the Library Director at (563) 578-3324.

-COMPLAINANT INFORMATION
+COMPLAINANT INFORMA TION

-NAME:
+NAME: ADDRESS:

 ADDRESS:

-PHONE: \
+PHONE: EMAIL:

-DESCRIPTION OF THE DISCRIMINATORY OFFENSE
+DESCRIPTION OF THE DIS SCRIMINATORY OFFENSE

-Location the Offense Took Place: \\\\\
+Location the Offense Too Place:

-Date of the Event: \\\\\ Approximate Time of Day: \\\\\ Provide a detailed account of the alleged discriminatory offense and any background information relevant to the claim.
-Please include the names, addresses and phone numbers of the involved parties and any witnesses, if known.
-Additional sheets may be attached as necessary.
+Provide a detailed account relevant to the claim.
+Please Approximate Time of Day: of the alleged discriminatory offense and any backs include the names, addresses and phone numbers of Additional sheets may be attached as necessary.

-What remedy or accommodation are you seeking in regards to this matter?
+What remedy or accommo odation are you seeking in regards to this matter r?

-Complainant Signature
+Complainant Signature Date

-Date